 Bacteria filled on this oil, and release hydrogen sulfide gas.

-These gas are hydrogen and sulfide rises up and makes with oxgen in the underground water that sets in the cracks and fishers in the limestone.
+This gas are hydrogen sulfide rises up and mixes with oxygen in the underground water that sits in the cracks and fissures in the limestone.

-And when hydrogen sulfide react with oxdrogen in the water, the result of that is sulfide acid.
+And when hydrogen sulfide reacts with oxygen in the water, the result of that is sulfide acid.

-OK, sulfide acid eats away of limestone very aggressively, so you get bigger cracks, and then passage ways being form along the openings on the rock.
+OK, sulfuric acid eats away of limestone very aggressively, so you get bigger cracks, and then passage ways being formed along the openings in the rock.
 And it is all underground.

 Yes，paul？

-So it is waters not flowing right?
+So that water, it’s not flowing, right?
+It’s still.

-Yes so there is two kinds of limestone caves, in about 90 percent of them you have water from the surface, streams, water flower, whatever.
+Yes so there is two kinds of limestone caves, in about 90 percent of them you have water from the surface, streams, waterfalls, whatever.

-Moving water that flows though cracks founded limestone, it is the moving water itself that wear it way as rock and make passage ways.
+Moving water that flows though cracks found in the limestone, it is the moving water itself that wears away at the rock and makes passage ways.

-Also, in surface water, there is a weak acid, carbonic acid, not so few of acid but carbonic acid that helped dissolve the rock.
+Also, in surface water, there is a weak acid, carbonic acid, not sulfuric acid but carbonic acid that helps dissolve the rock.

-With the little help from these carbonic acid, moving waters form most world limestone caves.
+With a little help from these carbonic acid, moving waters form most of the world’s limestone caves.

-When I was researching these for a study few years ago, I visit a couple of these typical limestone caves, and there were all very wet, from stream and rivers.
+When I was researching these for a study few years ago, I visited a couple of these typical limestone caves, and there were all very wet, from stream and rivers.

 These flowing water carved out the caves and the structure inside them, but not LC?

-Right, it is a boom, well, that might be an exception, but it is safe to say that it is sulfide acid and not moving water that form LC, and those few less one like it.
+Dry as a bone, well, that might be a bit of an exaggeration , but it is safe to say that it is sulfuric acid and not moving water that formed LC, and those few other ones like it.

-In fact, there is no evidence that, flowing water ever come and gone out of the cave, so it is like a mace, have passage ways all around, there are white passages narrow ones and all different depth, like underground tellors in limestone.
+In fact, there is no evidence that, flowing water has ever gone in or out of the cave, so it is like a maze , have passage ways all around, there are wide passages narrow ones and all different depth, like underground tunnels in limestone.

-And since they recreated the underground, and not from flowing surface water, not all these passages ways have opening to the outside world.
+And since they were created underground, and not from flowing surface water, not all these passages ways have an opening to the outside world.

 And there is other evidence that flowing water wasn’t involved in LC.

-We have said that sulfide acid dissolves limestone, and from its passage ways.
+We have said that sulfide acid dissolves limestone, and from its passageways .

 What else did sulfide acid do?

-These are a chemical resido, chimpson right?
+These are a chemical residue , Gypsum 石膏 right?

-Yep, you will find lots of gimpson diposits in the natre ger.
+Yep, you will find lots of gypsum deposited in the LC.

-And as we know, gimpson is solvable in water, so if there flowing water in the cave, it will dissolved the gimpson.
+And as we know, gypsum is soluble in water, so if there flowing water in the cave, it will dissolved the gypsum .

-This was part of what leads to the realization that natre ger is that small group of water less caves.
+This was part of what led us to the realization that LC is that small group of water less caves.

-And LC is pretty much adore now, it is not really forming anymore.
+And LC is pretty much dormant 休眠的 now, it is not really forming anymore.

-But there is other one like it, for example, in Mexico, that are forming, and when cave researchers goes explore them.
-They see hend smell, sulfide acid, and gases were.
+But there is other one like it, for example, in Mexico, that are forming, and when cave researchers go to explore them.
+They see and smell, sulfide acid, and gases at work.

-Something else, think of right legs,
+Something else, think of rotten eges,

-And such as the smell, explores even near where special mth to protect themselves, to gases these caves.
+And it is not just the smell, explores even need to wear special masks to protect themselves from gases in these caves.

-How about these caves looks from inside.
+How about these caves looks from on the inside.

-The formation are really something, there are such variety that nothing any else in the world, some of them riball at all, like decorations, and a lot of them made of gempson, and could be 20 feets long, it is pretty impressive.
+The formations are really something, there are such a variety there like nothing anywhere else in the world, some of them are elaborate-looking , like decorations, and a lot of them made of gypsum , and could be up to 20 feet long, it is pretty impressive.